sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 * Added validation to ensure only Cloudflare IPs can use forwarded headers.

 = 2.5 =
-* Added logging of blocked IPs with timestamps, displayed in the admin panel.
+* Added IP logging of blocked IPs with timestamps, displayed in the admin panel.
 * Added a "Clear Blocked IPs Log" button in the admin panel.
 * Improved sanitization for blocked IP logs.